bnhf/apcupsd/README.md

       - /data/apcupsd:/etc/apcupsd # /etc/apcupsd can be bound to a directory or a docker volume
 ```

-Options for connectivity other than USB, including for slaves that aren't directly connected to a UPS:
+Environment variables for connectivity other than USB, including for slaves that aren't directly connected to a UPS:

 ```yml
       - UPSCABLE=${UPSCABLE} # Usually doesn't need to be changed on system connected to UPS. (default=usb) On APCUPSD_SLAVES set the value to ether